vjcitn/BioconductorAnnotationPipeline/README.md

 	+ Appears to be current, now updated weekly.
 	+ Check `GOSOURCEDATE` in `go/script/env.sh`.
 * unigene
-	+ unigene is now defunct, and we just put the old data into the databases.
-Kept now simply for backwards compatibility.
+	+ unigene is now defunct.
+As of Bioconductor 3.13 it isn't used
-	+ ftp://ftp.ncbi.nih.gov/repository/UniGene/
+	+ However, the directory still exists, but you can ignore it
 	+ Last downloads are from 2013.
 * gene
 	+ ftp://ftp.ncbi.nlm.nih.gov/gene/DATA